joeriks/FnX.TypedCsv/readme.md

 ####Short info
-Nuget: FnX.TypedCsv
+*Installation:* Nuget FnX.TypedCsv

+*Status:* Works on my machines

-The problem it solves: dump any result from a linq query to a csv-file and automatically generate type (class) and code to be able to get the data back strongly typed.
+*The problem it solves:* dump any result from a linq query to a csv-file and automatically generate type (class) and code to be able to get the data back strongly typed.

-When do I use it myself: when a customer asks me to extract and combine complex data from sql and I need to test and explore to get the correct output.
+*When do I use it myself:* when a customer asks me to extract and combine complex data from sql and I need to test and explore to get the correct output.

-Alternative: tsql queries + perhaps temporary tables.
+*Alternative:* tsql queries + perhaps temporary tables.

-How much time did I spend creating it: few hours.
+*How much time did I spend creating it:* few hours.

-Dependencies: CsvHelper.
+*Dependencies:* CsvHelper.

 ####Basic idea